VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 #### Linux OS
 Virgil SnapD is distributed as a package.

-In order to download and install the Virgil SnapD on Linux, use the YUM package manager and the following command:
+To download and install Virgil SnapD on Linux, use the YUM package manager and the following command:

 ```bash
 $ sudo yum install virgil-iot-sdk-snapd